Foundation Diet and Health

 Health aspects — effects:

-Cinnamon can lower blood sugar, LDL cholesterol, and triglyceride levels, which makes it a popular food among diabetics.7 Cinnamon is also said to have a positive effect on blood sugar levels in healthy people as it delays gastric emptying and encourages glucose to enter the bloodstream slowly.8
+Cinnamon - whether ground or whole - can lower blood sugar and LDL blood cholesterol as well as triglyceride levels and is therefore very popular with diabetics.
+7 Cinnamon is also said to have a positive effect on blood sugar levels in healthy people because it delays stomach emptying and thus allows glucose to enter the blood more slowly.
+8

-In vitro studies on Alzheimer’s disease have shown that cinnamon can block the abnormal build-up of proteins in and around brain cells, as well as break down these build-ups.9
+In vitro studies on Alzheimer's disease have shown that cinnamon can block the formation of harmful deposits in the brain and also break them down.
+9

 Use as a medicinal plant:

-The origin of the true cinnamon tree (Cinnamomum zeylanicum) is in the tropical rainforests of Sri Lanka (formerly known as Ceylon).16 True cinnamon is called Ceylon cinnamon.
-Today, it is cultivated in many other tropical countries such as Madagascar and Zanzibar.17
+Where does cinnamon come from?
+Since ancient times, cinnamon has been known and used as a spice, incense, medicinal product and aphrodisiac.
+The origin of the cinnamon tree ( Cinnamomum zeylanicum) lies in the tropical rainforests of southern India, more precisely in Sri Lanka (formerly known as Ceylon).
+16 The cinnamon tree is also called Ceylon cinnamon, but it is also known as Kanell or Kaneel.
+Today it is cultivated in many other tropical countries such as Madagascar and Zanzibar.
+17

-The cinnamon tree (Cinnamomum) is an evergreen tree that can reach a height of 5–6 m.
-Some wild cinnamon trees can grow up to 20 m high.
-Cinnamon trees are grown for two years and then coppiced (trunks cut down to near ground level) when harvested.
-The plants are cut into 3 m long rods, and the bark is obtained from these rods.16,19 There is large diversity within cinnamon species.
-Ceylon cinnamon has broad, leathery leaves, while cassia cinnamon can be identified by its narrow, larger leaves.20
+The cinnamon tree ( Cinnamomum) is an evergreen tree that can reach a height of 5-6 m.
+Some wild forms grow up to 20 m high.
+For cultivation, the trees are cut back to a main trunk, similar to the willow tree.
+The bark is obtained from the young shoots, which are cut into 3 m long rods.
+16,19 The variety of species is very large.
+Ceylon cinnamon has broad, leathery leaves and Chinese cinnamon can be recognized by its narrow, larger, egg-shaped leaves.
+20

-Cassia cinnamon bark does not require fermentation.
-The bark is peeled off and used after it is dried.
+The bark of the Cinnamomum cassia does not require fermentation.
+The outer bark is peeled off and can be used after the drying process.

 Danger of confusion: